ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/WorkingOnAnHPC.md

 ~~~
 {: .output}

+You can see that each job has an ID (above it is 76970825), and we can see which queue the job is in, how many nodes (NDS) and tasks (TSK) have been assigned, and what the requested memory/time is, as well as how long the job has been running (Elap Time).
+We didn't request a specific amount of nodes/tasks/memory so we get the default.

+If we have no jobs in the queue then `qstat` will just return nothing.

 Interactive jobs are good for debugging your code, but usually leave the compute node idle whilst you read/think/code.
 Interactive jobs should be used sparingly, in preference of batch jobs.